-The LA is responsible under the Health and Safety at Work Act 1974, for making sure that a school has a Health and Safety Policy.
+The MAT is responsible, under the Health and Safety at Work Act 1974, for making sure that a school has a Health and Safety Policy.
 This should include procedures for supporting pupils with medical needs, and managing medication.
 In the event of legal action over an allegation of negligence, the employer rather than the employee is likely to be held responsible.
 It is the employer's responsibility to ensure that correct procedures are followed.

-Where pupils would not receive a suitable education in a mainstream school because of their health needs, the Local Authority has a duty to make other arrangements.
+Where pupils would not receive a suitable education in a mainstream school because of their health needs, the MAT should liaise with the Local Authority.
+The Local Authority has a duty to make other arrangements.
 Please refer to the Local Offer for more details.
 Statutory guidance for local authorities sets out that they should be ready to make arrangements under this duty when it is clear that a child will be away from school for 15 days or more because of health needs.